Tools

 How low-code helps business: implementing a platform to automate processes and accelerate IT product development

-Low-code is a development concept in which developers are responsible for creating a builder, a universal tool for solving complex and atypical tasks, from which all business requirements are then formed.
-Low-code accelerates the rollout of new functionality in a project and reduces development costs.
+Low-code is a development concept in which developers are responsible for creating a builder, a universal tool for solving complex and non-standard tasks, from which all business requirements are later formed.
+Low-code speeds up the rollout of new functionality in a project and reduces development costs.

 Low-code principles